Are you thinking about taking a Disney cruise? If so, this guide is for you!

-This is where you put in your contact information, sign up for youth clubs, choose a port arrival time etc. This process can be very tedious, and I sometimes don’t have all of the information (like flight times) this far in advance.
+Online check-in is where you put in your contact information, sign up for youth clubs, choose a port arrival time etc. This process can be very tedious, and I sometimes don’t have all of the information (like flight times) this far in advance.

 You are welcome to go back and edit/update the information up until a few days before sailing.
 So, if I don’t know the answer to a question, I just make something up.

 This way I can continue on to the next step.
-For example, my passport is currently expired but I applied for a new one.
+For example, my passport is currently expired, but I applied for a new one.
 Since I don’t yet have my new passport, I don’t know the expiration date that will be listed on it.

 In the identification section of online check-in, I just typed an acceptable expiration date.
 Once my new passport arrives, I will go in and update this information.

-This way I can continue moving through the check in steps so that I get a chance to choose a port arrival time and book activities before all the good times are taken.
+This way I can continue moving through the check-in steps so that I get a chance to choose a port arrival time and book activities before all the good times are taken.

 Book Pre and Post Cruise Travel